Lumi-supercomputer/LUMI-training-materials/docs/1day-202310xx/02_CPE.md

 Furthermore there are some third party tools available on LUMI, including [Linaro Forge](https://www.linaroforge.com/) (previously ARM Forge) and [Vampir](https://vampir.eu/) and some open source profiling tools.

+Specifically **not** on LUMI are the Intel and NVIDIA programming environments, nor is the regular Intel oneAPI HPC Toolkit.
+The classic Intel compilers pose problems on AMD CPUs as `-xHost` cannot be relied on, but it appears that the new compilers that are based on Clang and an LLVM backend behave better.
+Various MKL versions are also troublesome, with different workarounds for different versions, though here also it seems that Intel now has code that works well on AMD for many MKL routines.
+We have experienced problems with Intel MPI when testing it on LUMI though in principle it should be possible to use Cray MPICH as they are derived from the same version of MPICH.
+The NVIDIA programming environment doesn't make sense on an AMD GPU system, but it could have been usefull for some visualisation software on the visualisation nodes.

 We will now discuss some of these components in a little bit more detail, but refer to the 4-day trainings that we organise three times a year with HPE for more material.